Tools of Financial Analysis

-- Highly relying on past information
+- Highly relying on past information.

 #4 – Benchmarking

-Benchmarking is the process of comparing the actuals with the targets set out by the top management.
-Benchmarking also refers to the comparison made with the best practices and strive to achieve the same.
+Benchmarking is the process of comparing the actuals with the targets set by the top management.
+It also refers to the comparison made with the best practices and strives to achieve the same.

-- Step4: Evaluate the periodic performance and measure the trigger points.
+- Step 4: Evaluate the periodic performance and measure the trigger points.

 - Step 5: Check whether the same is achieved; if not, do variance analysisVariance AnalysisVariance analysis is the process of identifying and analyzing the difference between the standard numbers that a company expects to accomplish and the actual numbers that they achieve, in order to help the firm analyze positive or negative consequences..